daniel-wrench/snap-research-template/doc/workshop_guide.md

 -   Ensures collaboration, longevity, and transparency.
 -   Key pillars: version control, environments, structure.
 -   Demo: A messy vs. well-structured research project.
--   What won't we be covering?
-    -   Containers
-    -   Pull requests and other intermediate/advanced aspects of Git
-    -   Object-oriented programming
-    -   Testing, `__init__.py` files, and other aspects of creating a piece of "software" (i.e. R/Python library/package)
--   Instead, **we are focusing on creating a reproducible data pipeline**, as one would encounter in a scientific analysis and would typically (but not necessarily) be limited to step-by-step, functional-style programming.

 ## PART 2: Structuring a research repository